 China is not a default projection included with McIDAS-V. Create a new projection to center the display over China.

 In the Main Display window, select the Tools -> Projections -> Edit Map Projections menu item.
-This will open a Projection Manager window.
+This opens a Projection Manager window.

 In the Projection Manager window, click the New button to create a new projection.